 To train to teach at Cardiff Metropolitan University is an exciting opportunity to learn within the

-Cardiff Partnership for Initial Teacher Education, the only provider of PGCE training in South East Wales to be accredited by the Education Workforce Council.
+Cardiff Partnership for Initial Teacher Education, the only provider of Secondary PGCE training in South East Wales to be accredited by the Education Workforce Council.

 The Cardiff Partnership for Initial Teacher Education comprises Cardiff Metropolitan University and its associated schools, working in collaboration with University of Oxford, Cardiff University, Central South Consortium (CSC), Education Achievement Service (EAS), and City of Cardiff Council.
 Together, the Cardiff Partnership collaborates to ensure that our student teachers not only achieve, but seek to surpass the professional standards for QTS through high-quality professional education that is rigorously practical and intellectually challenging.